 Who is cranial osteopathy for?

-Cranial osteopathy is ideal for babies, children and pregnant women.
-However, whilst it is most well-known for these patient groups, it is a safe treatment approach for people of all ages, from one week old babies right through to elderly patients.
+Cranial osteopathy is ideal for children and pregnant women.
+However, whilst it is most well-known for these patient groups, it is a safe treatment approach for people of all ages.

 Is it safe during pregnancy?